What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 1. Raw Materials

-Example: Steel for manufacturing or fabric for clothing.
+Example: Steel for manufacturing automobiles or fabric for clothing.

 2. Work-in-Progress (WIP)